wzab/TE0712_J1B_FORTH/README.md

-# AFCK_J1B_FORTH - Forth based system for AFCK board initialization and diagnostics
+# TE0712_J1B_FORTH - Forth based system for TE0712 board initialization and diagnostics
-This repository contains HDL and forth sources for the Forth based system for AFCK board ( http://www.ohwr.org/projects/afck/wiki ) initialization and diagnostics.
+This repository contains HDL and forth sources for the Forth based system for TE0712 board ( https://shop.trenz-electronic.de/en/Products/Trenz-Electronic/TE07XX-Artix-7/TE0712-Artix-7/ ) initialization and diagnostics.
 The significant part of this project is "swapforth" and J1B Forth CPU developed by James Bowman (https://github.com/jamesbowman/swapforth)

 I have ported J1B to VHDL (in https://github.com/wzab/swapforth ) and added the functionality to dump the program/data memory